Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: DIViTA Classification Architecture

 The proposed classification architecture DIViTA has two general stages, namely Snippet Generation and Snippet Classification, as illustrated in \autoref{fig:divita}.
 Roughly speaking, the Snippet Generation stage extracts from the input trailer a short video snippet composed of a sequence of clips, where each clip is preprocessed to become a more suitable input for the pretrained backbone.
 The Snippet Classification stage takes the extracted trailer snippet as input, generates a snippet representation by aggregating spatial/spatio-temporal clip-level representations, and classifies the trailer using this representation.

 More specifically, the Snippet Generation stage takes an input trailer with $l$ frames and extracts a snippet $\mathbf{S}$ with $c$ clips, each with $f$ frames.
 This preprocessing stage is carried out in four steps.
 First, a shot detection algorithm partitions the input trailer into a sequence of $m$ shots $(\mathbf{Z}_1, \dots, \mathbf{Z}_m)$, which are short video segments of variable length demarcated by detected transitions (black frames, cuts, fades, etc.).
 This step aims to approximate the concept of movie shot used during the trailer production process, as described in \autoref{sec:transfer}.
-In the second step, each shot $\mathbf{Z}_i$ is partitioned into smaller segments called trailer clips $\mathbf{Z}'_i = (\mathbf{C}_{1_i}, \dots, \mathbf{C}_{n_i})$, where the first $n_i-1$ clips have $f$ frames.
+In the second step, each shot $\mathbf{Z}_i$ is partitioned into smaller segments called trailer clips

+where the first $n_i-1$ clips have $f$ frames.
 For the last clip $\mathbf{C}_{n_i}$, if it is smaller than $f$ frames, then it is right padded with black frames up to $f$.
-At this point, the trailer has been transformed into a sequence composed of the clips $\mathbf{T} = (\mathbf{C}_{1_1}, \dots, \mathbf{C}_{n_1}, \dots, \mathbf{C}_{1_m}, \dots, \mathbf{C}_{n_m})$ of all shots.
+At this point, the trailer has been transformed into a sequence composed of the clips of all shots

 In the third step, a snippet sampling is performed by selecting $c$ adjacent clips from $\mathbf{T}$ to form a trailer snippet $\mathbf{S}$.
 Note that these steps generate a video snippet with a high correlation at two different levels, at a lower (inter-frame) level since the frames of a clip belong to the same detected shot, and at a higher (inter-clip) level because all the clips of a snippet are adjacent.
 In the last step, which is only performed for a 2D Backbone, each clip $\mathbf{C}_j \in \mathbf{S}$ is represented by selecting a single frame out of the $f$ frames.